This training is a good spot for most brand-new chubby runners to begin.

 The program includes strength training or gym workouts to build muscle.
 Here are some ideas to get you started:

 - Squat.
-This is one of the best lower body exercises because it works all lower-body muscle groups.
-Try bodyweight squat, barbell squat, leg press, dumbbell squat
+This is one of the best lower-body exercises because it works for all lower-body muscle groups.
+Try bodyweight squats, barbell squats, leg presses, dumbbell squat

 - Push.
 These exercises push away from the body and work the upper body.
-Try chest press, push-ups, military shoulder press.
+Try chest presses, push-ups, and military shoulder presses.

 - Core.
 Many of the exercises will use core muscles, but a focus just on the core will help with overall flexibility, stability, and endurance.
-Try plank, leg raises, crunch, sit-ups.
+Try plank, leg raises crunch, and sit-ups.

 Since you are training to boost your fitness level, use lighter weights at high repetitions.
-Find exercises that work best for you and mix them up with new exercises to keep it interesting.
+Find exercises that work best for you and mix them up with new exercises to keep them interesting.

 Importance of Rest

 As you’re getting started on this fitness journey, understand the importance of rest.
 In this plan, the rest is twofold: